Health, Safety and Wellbeing Policy

 The University is determined to support a culture that recognises that (almost!) anything is possible when it is managed properly.

-No situation is risk-free, so every member of the University community has to understand their responsibilities and apply these to all University activities wherever they take place.
+No situation is risk-free, so every member of the University community has to understand their responsibilities, and apply these to all University activities wherever they take place.

-Specific health and safety duties are laid upon the University by legislation, civil law and our own expectations.
-We formally translate these into the key elements below to explain what is expected:
+We formally translate these into the key elements below to explain what is expected of the University community: